Thursday, February 25, 2010

 Tuesday the 23th is here

-> Diigo bookmarks> Research topic: Here Comes Everybody, chap.
-6-8.> Last names A-K go to the shared document (email link was sent last week) and respond to at least two other students' writings by discussing similarities/relations to your topic.
+> Last names A-K go to the shared document (email link was sent last week) and respond to at least two other students' writings by discussing similarities/relations to your topic.
 The connection might be in content or in argument or otherwise.
 Where is their project like yours?
 Where does it differ?
 Obviously, choose to respond to a project that you see in some sort of relation to yours.
-Discuss similarities and suggest examples that you are working...
+Discuss similarities and suggest examples that you are working with that relate to their work.
+Add your writing directly after the other person's text - enter into a dialogue with their writing and their ideas.

 Wednesday, February 17, 2010